exrienz/ThreatCode/README.md

-# ThreatCode-Review
+# ThreatCode

 **Part of the [ThreatVault.io](https://threatvault.io) Ecosystem**

 AI-Powered Security Code Scanner that uses Large Language Models to analyze source code for security vulnerabilities.
-ThreatCode-Review is a key component of the ThreatVault security tooling suite.
+ThreatCode is a key component of the ThreatVault security tooling suite.

-> **📖 New to ThreatCode-Review?** See [QUICKSTART.md](QUICKSTART.md) for the simplest way to get started!
+> **📖 New to ThreatCode?** See [QUICKSTART.md](QUICKSTART.md) for the simplest way to get started!
 > **⚡ Quick Reference:** See [CHEATSHEET.md](CHEATSHEET.md) for copy-paste commands!

 ## Features